JonatasAlves9/seed_ui/website/blog/2021-08-23-google-summer-of-code-arpitBhalla.md

 ## 🚀 Overview

 The **Google Summer of Code 2021** has been a fantastic and cheerful learning experience for me over the past few months.
-I have learned a lot from the community, especially how to organize commits and write readable code. **React Native Elements** is an amazing community to work with, as mentors are really helpful and experienced.
-I had started contributing to React Native Elements from March 2021 and till now, I have 40+ commits (10,803 additions and 13,826 deletions) merged.
+I have learned a lot from the community, especially how to organize commits and write readable code. **Seed UI** is an amazing community to work with, as mentors are really helpful and experienced.
+I had started contributing to Seed UI from March 2021 and till now, I have 40+ commits (10,803 additions and 13,826 deletions) merged.
 Over the past few months, I had great exposure writing maintainable code, communicating with the mentors, etc. I had completed some of my work in the coding period started as some issues mentioned in my proposal had a high priority for the release.

 <div align='center'>
 <img src='https://raw.githubusercontent.com/arpitBhalla/google-summer-of-code/master/assets//contri.png' width='900' />